eried/FixedPoints/README.md

 - `Ceil`: The Ceiling operation
 - `Round`: Rounding operation.
 - `Signbit`: Returns `true` for signed numbers and `false` for unsigned numbers.
-- `Multiply`: multiplies two `UFixedPoint`s or two `FixedPoint`s, returns a result that is twice the resolution of the input.
+- `Multiply`: Multiplies two `UFixedPoint`s or two `FixedPoint`s, returns a result that is twice the resolution of the input.

 ### Member Functions: